cobraguy/Space-Pea-Dodger/README.md

 There are still a couple things I want to do.

-1. Add instructions and a game over message (Simply, "Game Over", if they lost, and another message if the mouse left the game)
+~1.
+Add instructions and a game over message (Simply, "Game Over", if they lost, and another message if the mouse left the game)~ Didn't add a different message for the mouse leaving the screen because I'm lazy. :P
-2. Add a button to play again instead of having to refresh the page
+~2.
+Add a button to play again instead of having to refresh the page~
 3. **Clean up the code and add comments**